 Due to the Cal-Maine Settlement, the prior Sparboe Settlement, approved by the Court in 2012, is amended to add to the Sparboe Settlement Class direct purchases of Shell Eggs and Egg Products from October 24, 2009 through February 28, 2014, expanding the Class Period to make it comparable to the Cal-Maine Class.
 There is no monetary relief under the Original or Amended Sparboe Settlement.
 Sparboe agreed to provide substantial and immediate cooperation to Plaintiffs, which the Court already found conferred substantial benefits upon the Class.
 The amendment merely conforms the Sparboe Class to the Cal-Maine Class.

 What Are My Options?

-Participate in the Settlements: No action is required to remain part of the Cal-Maine Settlement or the amended Sparboe Settlement.
+Participate in the Settlements: No action was required to remain part of the Cal-Maine Settlement or the amended Sparboe Settlement.
 If the Court grants final approval to the Cal-Maine Settlement and the Sparboe Amendment, the Cal-Maine Settlement and Amended Sparboe Settlement will be binding upon you and all other Class Members.
-By remaining part of the Cal-Maine Settlement, you will give up any potential claims that you may have against Cal-Maine relating to the claims alleged in this lawsuit.You may be eligible to receive a payment from the Cal-Maine Settlement if you submit a completed Claim Form (postmarked no later than August 1, 2014).
+By remaining part of the Cal-Maine Settlement, you will give up any potential claims that you may have against Cal-Maine relating to the claims alleged in this lawsuit.You may be eligible to receive a payment from the Cal-Maine Settlement if you submitted a completed Claim Form (postmarked no later than August 1, 2014).